NeilLi26/word-wolf-game/README.md

 - As a user, I would like to be able to load from a series of pre made word lists
 - As a user, I would like to have a game that would not start if there are players who do not have roles assigned yet or if there are not enough players

+##Phase 4: Task 3
+- Refactor the code so that VotingPanel would not have an association with WordWolfGame
+- Refactor the code so that WordWolfGUI would not have an association with JsonReader
+- Refactor the code so that SaveAndLoadMenu would not have an association with PlayersAndWordPairs
+- Refactor the code so that MenuPanel would not have an association with PlayersAndWordPairs